Average True Range Percent (ATRP)

 ## Calculating ATRP

-The ATRP is calculated by dividing the ATR by the closing price and multiplying the value by 100.
+The ATRP is calculated by dividing the ATR value by the closing price and multiplying the result by 100.

 ```